20 Health Benefits of Avocado Backed By Research

 Also avocado does not contain any cholesterol, sodium and very low in saturated fat.

 2. Rich in Plant Compounds

 Aside from being a rich source of vitamins, minerals and healthy fat, avocado is a rich source of plant compounds that is responsible for a lot of its health benefits namely:

-Avocado is rich in antioxidant called carotenoids and when you combine that with the healthy fat it has improves the absorption of these antioxidants.
+Avocado is rich in carotenoids – a type of antioxidant.
+Combine it with healthy fat will help improve the absorption properties of these antioxidants.

 3. Helps with Weight Management